VirusTotal/yara/docs/writingrules.rst

     }

 Notice that ``/foo/i`` is equivalent to ``/foo/ nocase``, but we recommend the latter when defining strings.
-The ``/foo/i`` syntax is useful when writting case-insentive regular expressions for the ``matches`` operator.
+The ``/foo/i`` syntax is useful when writing case-insensitive regular expressions for the ``matches`` operator.

 In previous versions of YARA, external libraries like PCRE and RE2 were used to perform regular expression matching, but starting with version 2.0 YARA uses